-The focus on best lighting for patients in hospitals has developed over the past decade with the growing awareness on the benefits together with detailed guidelines for new and retrofit projects.
+The focus on best hospital lighting for patients has developed over the past decade with the growing awareness on the benefits together with detailed guidelines for new and retrofit projects.

-There is a good balance to be achieved that blends aesthetics of lighting with function as well as efficiency on hospital wards.
+There is a good balance to be achieved that blends aesthetics of lighting with function as well as efficiency on hospital wards and patient.
 This would enable staff to perform their tasks effectively while also allowing the patient to rest well.

 2 main objectives